Vindulz/V-Phone-Project/README.md

-**NOTE** : All of this is a personal project and serves as a The Final Project for course : Human and Computer Interaction.
+**NOTE** : All of this is a personal project and serves as a The Final Project for course : Human and Computer Interaction & Software Architecture.
 It serves as a solution for the case study provided by the lecturer.
 It is not for commercial use.